-Exercise these rights without regard to age, race, sex, national origin, religion, culture, disability, economic status, or source of payment for care.
+Exercise Patient Rights without regard to age, race, gender, national origin, religion, culture, disability, economic status, or source of payment for care.

 Access protective and advocacy services or have these services accessed on the patient’s behalf.

-Knowledge of the name of the physician who has primary responsibility for coordinating his/her care and the names and professional relationships of other physicians and healthcare providers who will see him/her.
+Know the name of the physician with primary responsibility for coordinating the patient’s care, and the names and professional relationships of other physicians and healthcare providers who will provide care.

-Participate in the development and implementation of his or her plan of care and actively participate in decisions regarding his/her medical care.
-To the extent permitted by law, this includes the right to request and/or refuse treatment.
+Participate in the development and implementation of the clinical plan of care and actively participate in decisions regarding clinical care.
+As permitted by law, this includes the right to request and/or refuse treatments and procedures.

-Confidential treatment of all communications and records pertaining to his/her care and his/her stay at the facility.
-His/ her written permission will be obtained before his/her medical records can be made available to anyone not directly concerned with his/her care.
+Confidential treatment of all communications and records pertaining to care at the surgery center.
+The patient gives written permission to release clinical information to those not directly providing care.

-Receive information in a manner that he/she understands.
-Communication with the patient will be effective and provided in a manner that facilitates understanding by the patient.
-Written information will be appropriate to the age, understanding, and language of the patient.
-Communications will be specific to the patient’s vision, speech, hearing, and cognitive status.
+Receive information as best understood by the patient.
+Communication with the patient is effective and provided to facilitate the patient’s understanding.
+Written information is appropriate to the age, understanding, and language of the patient.
+Communications are specific to the patient’s vision, speech, hearing, and cognitive status.

-Be advised of contact information for the center, state, or federal agency to whom complaints can be reported, as well as contact information for the Office of the Medicare Beneficiary Ombudsman
+Know surgery center contact information, the State or Federal agency to whom complaints can be reported, and contact information for the Office of the Medicare Beneficiary Ombudsman

-Full support and respect of all patient rights should the patient choose to participate in research, investigation and/or clinical trials.
-This includes the patient’s right to a full informed consent process as it relates to the research, investigation and/ or clinical trial.
-All information provided to subjects will be contained in the medical record or research file, along with the consent form(s).
+Full support and respect of all patient rights if the patient participates in research projects.
+This includes the patient’s right to grant informed consent as related to the research project.
+Information given to participants is recorded in the clinical record or research file.

 Examine and receive an explanation of his/her bill regardless of source of payment.